 Sound is amplified sound through headphones.
 Suitable for persons without a hearing aid.

 We also regularly schedule Captioned and Signed Performances.
 We set a limited amount of seats aside for these performances so please book in advance for the best availability.
-Please click here for an up to date list of these performances https://www.wickedthemusical.co.uk/london/your-visit/access
+Please check above for an up to date list of these performances and book directly with the venue.

 Guide dogs are welcome at the Apollo Victoria Theatre, and can either be taken into the auditorium or we are more than happy to look after your dog for you during the performance.
 Please inform the Box Office at the time of booking if you wish to bring a guide dog.

-We regularly schedule Audio Described performances, please check here https://www.wickedthemusical.co.uk/london/your-visit/access for dates and times.
+We regularly schedule Audio Described performances, please check above for an up to date list of these performances and book directly with the venue.
 Audio description is a live verbal commentary on the visual elements of a production, delivered throughout the performance via a discreet headset.
 We also offer a touch tour which takes place prior to the show so patrons can familiarise themselves with the set and some of the props and costumes.
 One week before the performance, those who have pre-booked will also receive a recording with detailed information about the show.
 The theatre currently has a limited number of large print and Braille programmes available, please request this at the time of booking if you would like a copy.

 Autistic Spectrum and Sensory and Communication Difficulties